 Sputum CultureSkip to the navigation

 Sputum is a thick fluid made in the lungs and in the airways leading to the lungs.
 A sputum culture is a test to find germs (such as bacteria or a fungus ) that can cause an infection.
-A sample of sputum is placed in a container with substances that cause the growth of bacteria or fungi.
-If no bacteria or fungi grow, the culture is negative.
-If organisms that can cause infection grow, the culture is positive.
-The type of bacterium or fungus will be found with a microscope or chemical tests.
+A sample of sputum is added to a substance that promotes the growth of germs.
+If no germs grow, the culture is negative.
+If germs that can cause infection grow, the culture is positive.
+The type of germ may be identified using a microscope or chemical tests.
 Sometimes other tests are done to find the right medicine for treating the infection.
 This is called sensitivity testing .

 You may be asked to cough to provide the sputum sample.
 Some people can't cough deeply enough to produce a sample.
 They can breathe in a special mist to help them cough.